ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R6.8** For every request the server MUST generate a permanent, server-unique transaction identifier.
 This identifier MUST be returned to the client in the response.

+**R6.9** RPP MUST support informational and validation functions that are not directly tied to a persistent, provisioned object.
+These operations SHOULD be exposed as read-only resources that represent the result of a query or check.

 # Discoverability

 **R7.1** RPP MAY include a bootstrap mechanism designed to allow clients to locate the network identifier for the RPP service of a registry operator, e.g. rpp.sidn.nl for the registry operator for the .nl ccTLD.